-The Internet of Things (IoT) is one of the most exciting technological advancements of the last few decades, combining wide-scale connectivity with a capacity for data collection.
+The Internet of Things (IoT) is one of the most exciting technological advancements of the last few decades, combining wide-scale connectivity with an unlimited capacity for data collection.

 Indeed, its unique ability to interact with various elements separately and in cohesion is a ubiquitous construct in the modern day.
 It implements a convergence of myriad technologies, such as real-time analytics, embedded sensors, machine learning and commodity sensors to continually send and receive information over a network between different elements and items.

-From inventory demands to consumer demands, and shorter buying cycles to remote work, IoT can impact the way you do your business — in a positive way.
+From inventory demands to consumer demands, and shorter buying cycles to remote work, it can impact how you run and manage your business — in a positive way.

 The IoT's ability to track and monitor shipments using a combination of connected devices and communication channels can not only improve transit flow but also help reduce the impact on the environment, by eliminating redundancies (as it facilitates predictive equipment maintenance).